Ankitaa-2906/Sharma-tent-house-/PLAN.md

 The booking system depends on inventory availability.
 Before confirming a booking, the program checks whether enough quantity of each item is available for the selected dates.

 Bookings connect to payment records, damage charges, and late-return charges.
 The system derives the current outstanding balance from these related records instead of storing a mutable remaining_amount field.

+Bookings connect to inventory in two different ways: bulk items reserve quantities across a date range, while uniquely tracked inventory units are assigned specific unit_ids to prevent the same physical asset from being promised to multiple events simultaneously.

 ### 4. file structure